 Asawa learned to make origami as a child, later encountering the art form at Black Mountain, where she tested the structural and visual possibilities of paper.
-Through folding paper, Asawa learned that she could "redefine what paper does" while respecting its inherent properties.
+Through folding paper, Asawa found that she could "redefine what paper does" while respecting its inherent properties.
 Her oil-on-paper studies feature rows of parallelograms in varying color combinations, which oscillate between figure and ground.
-Asawa's studies of triangles, such as Untitled (BMC.128, Study of triangles), 1946-49, emphasize the connection between art, nature, and geometry.
+Asawa's studies of triangles, such as Untitled (BMC.128, Study in Repeated Vertical Angular Lines [Triangles]), ca. 1948-49, emphasize the connection between art, nature, and geometry.